EasyCrypt: Computer-Aided Cryptographic Proofs

-Note that the current release of EasyCrypt (version 1.0) is still being actively developed.
+Installation instructions can be found in the README file, and some tutorial material is available, as well as a reference manual (under development).
+Note that the current release of EasyCrypt is still being developed.
 We do not guarantee backwards compatibility.

 - The IACR School on Computer-aided Cryptography will take place at University of Maryland, College Park, USA on June 1- 4 2015 and provide an hands-on introduction to EasyCrypt.